-It sits on 22 acres of Lake Superior front parcel of land in Duluth, has 39 rooms, and is an incredible 27,000 square feet.
+Glensheen Mansion sits on 22 acres of beautiful land in Duluth right on Lake Superior.
+This mansion has 39 rooms, and is an incredible 27,000 square feet.
 It sounds like this might be describing a luxury Lake Superior resort, but it’s actually a single-family home.
 By far, the Glensheen Mansion is the most widely recognized home on Lake Superior’s North Shore.

 This week’s video brings us to Glensheen Mansion along with Marketing Director Jane Pederson.
 Get the basics on the home, learn about some of the available tours, and hear one of my favorite Clara Congdon stories (next to the quiet neighbors story).